shzlw/zeu/README.md

 #### General

 Use a div as the base to create the component.
-Each component has its own recommended size.
+⋅⋅* Each component has its own recommended size.
+⋅⋅* The scale changes based on the height of the outer div.

 ```html
 <div id="component-id" style="width: 200px; height: 100px;"></div>